seven62/mkdocs-demo/docs/services/stenographer.md

 * it's fast
 * manages disk space
-    * will fill it's disk to 90%
+    * will fill it's disk partition to 90%
     * then start to overwrite oldest data forward

 ## Management